HedvigInsurance/racoon/README.md

 #### Environment variables

-Ask someone from the Purchase Journey team to help you out :)
+Ask someone from the Web domain team to help you out :)

 If you're already part of the Vercel-team you can run: